data-umbrella/event-transcripts/2022/65-shivay-tensorflowjs.md

-# Machine Learning in JavaScript: An Introduction to TensorFlowJS (Shivay Lambda)
+# Machine Learning in JavaScript: An Introduction to TensorFlowJS (Shivay Lamba)

 ## Upcoming Events
 Join our Meetup group for more events!